Plant and Soil Science

 You’ll find them all across America.
 People who not only love the land, but rely on it for their living.
 Farmers who care about wildlife, forests, parks and sensitive ecosystems have managed to feed a growing America using less land than 50 years ago.
 They are more than farmers.
 They are everything from chemists to geologists.
 With so many different hats, they might as well be wearing capes.
 They are the heroes of the plains.
 They are the world’s original environmentalists.

-Watch these videos to see where phosphate and potash come from:
+Watch these videos to see where phosphate, potash, and nitrogen come from:

 Test your knowledge as you help Tom or Jamie work their way through the nitrogen cycle.
 Explore two different scenarios, answering questions about the nitrogen cycle in corn fields or a tomato garden.